Banditolabs/portfolio_website_2025/assets/markdown/2025-01-02-developing-for-my-community.md

 - Making it **easy for new contributors** to work on.
 - Providing potential members with **a clear sense of the group’s mission and benefits**.
-- Integrating the **Discord API** for real-time interaction.
+- Integrating the **Discord API** for future data driven features.

 ### **Gathering Community Feedback**

 Throughout development, I **shared progress updates** via screenshots and discussions, inviting feedback from members.
-A **branding expert** joined in and provided valuable insights on user experience and color choices.
+A **branding expert** joined in and provided valuable insights on user experience and color choices for our brand.

 ### **Key Constraints**